WinnieCP/spatial-visual-networks/README.md

 ![png](README_files/README_18_1.png)

-## 3. Requirements for the high density regime (overlap elimination)
+### 3. Requirements for the high density regime (overlap elimination)

 If the initially generated positions contain overlaps, these are eliminated via _eliminate_overlaps() (this happens automatically if they are detected at initialization with eliminate_overlaps=True, which is default)
-The overlap elimination uses code derived from Palachanis et.
+The overlap elimination uses code adapte from Palachanis et.
 Al (https://link.springer.com/article/10.1007/s40571-015-0064-5).
 See the readme within that publication for instructions on how to install the necessary packages.

 ```python